Skip to main content Skip to secondary navigation

 Bipolar Electrodes With Gas-Transporting Layers

-Stanford researchers have developed an innovative replacement of bipolar membrane (BPM) electrodialysis, called bipolar electrode (BPE) to split water into separate streams of protons and hydroxide ions more efficiently and cost effectively.
+Stanford researchers have developed a cost effective replacement for bipolar membrane (BPM) electrodialysis, called bipolar electrode (BPE) that more efficiently splits water into separate streams of protons and hydroxide ions.

 Applications